apache/beam/beam-site/documentation/programming-guide.md

 #### Single global window

-By default, all data in a `PCollection` is assigned to a single global window.
-If your data set is of a fixed size, you can leave the global window default for your `PCollection`.
+By default, all data in a `PCollection` is assigned to a single global window, and late data is discarded.
+If your data set is of a fixed size, you can use the global window default for your `PCollection`.

-You can use a single global window if you are working with an unbounded data set, e.g. from a streaming data source; however, use caution when applying aggregating transforms such as `GroupByKey` and `Combine`.
+You can use a single global window if you are working with an unbounded data set (e.g. from a streaming data source) but use caution when applying aggregating transforms such as `GroupByKey` and `Combine`.
 A single global window with a default trigger generally requires the entire data set to be available before processing, which is not possible with continuously updating data.
 To perform aggregations on an unbounded `PCollection` that uses global windowing, you should specify a non-default trigger for that `PCollection`.

 ### <a name="setwindowingfunction"></a>Setting your PCollection's windowing function